 IMAS 09.10 defines clearance as:

-Their "interest group" of people who had invested in machines was deaf, but they all knew that without a man (or woman) in the loop, no machine can leave land in a state that can be 'clear' using the IMAS definition.
+Their 'interest group' of people who had invested in machines was deaf, but they all knew that without a man (or woman) in the loop, no machine can leave land in a state that can be 'clear' using the IMAS definition.
 They all leave pin-pull mines and common ordnance behind, and in my experience, always leave some damaged pressure-operated mines behind as well (sometimes pushed deep, sometimes thrown outside the original mined area).
-I have many photographs of mines found after the passage of pseudo-clerance machines but have never been asked to show them because everyone with experience knows that machines do not really clear any ground to the IMAS requirement.
+I have many photographs of mines found after the passage of demining machines but have never been asked to show them because everyone with experience knows that machines cannot really find and clear all explosive hazards on any ground.

-Some users of machines went on to quote the GICHD drafted IMAS as evidence that the use of their machine was all that was required to clear ground to international standards.
-The inadequate clearance that resulted cost post-conflict countries and donors serious money, and has almost certainly cost lives.
+Some users of machines went on to quote the GICHD drafted IMAS on machines as evidence that the use of their machine was all that was required to clear ground to international standards.
+The inadequate work that resulted cost post-conflict countries and donors serious money, and has almost certainly cost lives.

 Despite having a great deal of support for my views, it took more than four years for me to get IMAS 09:50 Mechanical Demining appropriately revised.

 Unfortunately it was not only the GiHAD which had interpreted the IMAS in favour of machine manufacturers.
-Some UNMAS controlled programmes also failed to understand how central the definition of "clearance" is to Humanitarian Mine Action.
-For example, the Asset Decision Making Tool released by UN Mine Action Office (UNMAO) Sudan allows for a single pass of a MineWolf 370 with tiller attachment to be classed as "clearance" in an area where there were believed to be AP mines.
-This represents a gross reduction in standards that has been led by a UN country programme dispensing donor funds and charging donors highly for its "expertise".
+Some UNMAS controlled programmes also failed to understand how central the definition of 'clearance' is to Humanitarian Mine Action.
+For example, the Asset Decision Making Tool released by UN Mine Action Office (UNMAO) Sudan allows for a single pass of a MineWolf 370 with tiller attachment to be classed as 'clearance' in an area where there were believed to be AP mines.
+This represents a gross reduction in standards that has been led by a UN country programme dispensing donor funds and charging donors highly for its 'expertise'.
 It could be argued that hazard-reduction rather than hazard elimination is the aim and if the Sudanese are happy with this, we should not complain.
-I might agree, as long as they did not call the result "clearance" in a UNMAS controlled programme.
-In a competitive environment, those engaged in genuine "clearance" cannot bid for work on a level playing field when competing with a result that is allowed not to equal "clearance" as defined in IMAS.
+I might agree, as long as they did not call the result 'clearance' in a UNMAS controlled and supposedly 'humanitarian' programme.
+In a competitive environment, those engaged in genuine 'clearance' could not bid for work on a level playing field when competing with a result that is allowed not to equal 'clearance' as defined in IMAS.
 And the safety of the end-users of the land was simply ignored.

-Earlier this year, and after the revision of IMAS 09.50 Mechanical demining, UNMAO Sudan put out five Requests For Proposals (RFPs).
+After the revision of IMAS 09.50 Mechanical demining, UNMAO Sudan put out five Requests For Proposals (RFPs).
 An RFP is the way that the UN disperses donor money and all registered NGO and commercial demining organisations should be able to respond.
-The Sudan RFPs required those bidding to use specified multi-million dollar machines made in Europe and RSA for "clearance".
-It looks to me like the Sudan RFPs were rigged so that only a few players could respond - because many responsible demining agencies who could deliver real clearance using manual assets could not bid.
+The Sudan RFPs required those bidding to use specified multi-million dollar machines made in Europe and RSA for 'clearance'.
+The Sudan RFPs were rigged so that only a few players could respond.
+Many responsible demining agencies who could deliver real search and clearance using manual assets could not bid.
 The players who could respond belonged to the same Mechanical Mafia that I have encountered wherever demining is seen as a route to fat profits.
 But the worst part is not that UNMAS has deliberately reduced standards to give these mercenaries their profits, which they clearly have.
 It is that most of the donor money that is meant to go into HMA to support the peace-building process by providing security and stimulating the economy is going out of Sudan as fast as it goes in.
-No security results, little money enters the national economy, no effort is made to use methods that may be transferred to national control, and the IMAS definition of clearance - which UNMAS are responsible for - is ignored.
+No security results, little money enters the national economy, no effort is made to use methods that may be transferred to national control, and the IMAS definition of 'clearance' - which UNMAS are responsible for - is ignored.